-You can access your POS system directly from a web browser on your PC, laptop (these are called web POS) or in some case, via a POS application on touchscreen monitors and mobile devices like iPad (mobile POS), while the backend can be accessed through any web browser.
+You can access your POS system directly from a web browser on your PC, or laptop (these are called web POS) or in some cases, via a POS application on touchscreen monitors and mobile devices like iPad (mobile POS), while the backend can be accessed through any web browser.

 Cloud POS is quickly growing in popularity because shop owners and store associates can sell, check and use sales data from anywhere as they are being updated in real-time in the cloud.

 For example, inventory management is a typical challenge for retail businesses, especially if you own multiple stores.
 In a cloud-based POS system, sales and inventory information is synced to the central database automatically in real-time, which allows for better inventory management and can significantly reduce human error.